Home > GPU > GPU Buyer's Guide

 Last Updated on

-Reviewed By: Kevin Pocock
+Reviewed By: Sebastian Kozlowski

-Best GPUs for Ryzen 5 3600 and 3600X in 2025 – our top picks
+Best GPUs for Ryzen 5 3600 and 3600X in 2025 – our top picks tried and tested

 PC Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More

 Both the Ryzen 5 3600 and the 3600X are great choices for any gamer or creative professional who wants solid performance from a budget-friendly build.
 These CPUs have very similar configurations, with both offering 6 cores and 12 threads.
 However, the 3600X has higher clock speeds (4.2GHz vs 4.4GHz), so you should expect better numbers out of it.
-In any case, if you’re after a graphics card to go along with either of these GPUs, then worry not as we have got you covered.
+In any case, if you’re after a graphics card to go along with either of these CPUs, then worry not as we have got you covered.

 With that said, we have selected a handful of GPUs based on their price, features, brand, and the performance they showcased during our in-house testing.
-We test all our components, such as CPUs, motherboards, CPU coolers, and more, in-house to check for their real-world capabilities.

 Products at a glance